UMCollab/ODM/README.md

   associated hash and do not reliably report the actual download size via the API so no verification is possible.

+* Due to a limitation in the OneNote API any notebook upload will create a `Notebooks` directory in the root of the drive, even if the final destination is not underneath that location.

 * OneDrive will sometimes return an incorrect file hash when listing files.
   Once the file has been downloaded, the API will then (usually) return the correct hash.